vyapp/vy/INTRO.md

 It is possible to have multiple AreaVi instances that are in different modes.
 The mode statusbar field shows in which mode the AreaVi instance that has focus is in.

+An AreaVi instance is a class instance of the Tkinter Text widget from which AreaVi inherits from.
+AreaVi implements new features that turn the Text tkinter widget more powerful.

 Running vy
 ==========

+Once vy is installed then open a terminal then type.

+    vy

+That is enough to have vy running.
+Notice that if you attempt to open an inexisting file it will throw an exception informing that the file doesnt exist.

 The statusbar
 =============

+The vy statusbar has fields to show messages, display the mode in which vy is in, show cursor line and column.
+Some Key-Commands display messages to inform the user of the success of an operation.

 Basic Modes
 ===========